Jacob Meyers Player Props: Astros vs. Giants

-The Houston Astros, including Jacob Meyers and his .486 slugging percentage in past 10 games, including four extra-base hits but no home run), battle starting pitcher Ross Stripling and the San Francisco Giants at Minute Maid Park, Monday at 8:10 PM ET.
+The Houston Astros, including Jacob Meyers and his .457 slugging percentage in past 10 games, including three extra-base hits but no homers), battle starting pitcher Anthony DeSclafani and the San Francisco Giants at Minute Maid Park, Tuesday at 8:10 PM ET.

-In his last game, he notched a home run while going 1-for-4 against the Phillies.
+In his most recent game he had a one-hit performance (1-for-3) against the Giants.

 Jacob Meyers Game Info & Props vs. the Giants